Apply to Face Blog

 Sage and Onion Pork Stuffing.

 This Sage and Onion Pork Stuffing recipe is delicious and packed full of flavour.
 I make it every year and it is always a huge crowd pleaser.
-It is the perfect accompaniment to Roast Turkey or Chicken.
+It is the perfect accompaniment to Christmas or Thanksgiving Turkey or Chicken.

-This is a really easy stuffing recipe and is just incredibly delicious.
+This is a really easy stuffing recipe, practically just an assembly job and is just incredibly delicious.
 It is my go to at Christmas and I make it way before and freeze ready for the big day.
+Pass me a Snowball....

 It is made with pork sausagemeat, apple sauce, smoked streaky bacon, sage, breadcrumbs and seasoning.
-I caramelise the onions in butter too before adding to the rest of the Xmas stuffing ingredients.
+I caramelise the onions in butter before adding.

 The caramelised onions really take it to another level.
 Paired with the background sweetness from the apple sauce, sage and small kick from the black pepper this stuffing really delivers.
 I could not imagine Christmas without it.